 - i.
 No public swimming pool or structure shall be located closer than fifty (50) feet from any lot containing a residence. - d.
 Utility Services, Minor. - e.
 Therapeutic schools for minors, residential and non-residential. - f.
 Towers less than 50 feet in accordance with Sec.
-5.2 of these regulations. - g.
-Schools a.
-Family day care homes {serving six (6) to twelve (12) children or adults}.
+5.2 of these regula ons. - g.
+Schools